-Hands Across the Table is sometimes flagged up as an undiscovered or under-rated screwball and I must say I don’t agree.
-All the ‘madcap zanyness’ feels a bit forced and a bit mean to the other characters, like when Lombard and McMurray pretend to be married so she can stand up a previous date, William Demarest, and he can do him out of his box of chocolate mints.
+Hands Across the Table is sometimes flagged up as an undiscovered or under-rated screwball.
+I don’t agree.
+All the ‘madcap zanyness’ feels a bit forced and a bit mean to the other characters, like when Lombard and McMurray pretend to be married so she can stand up a previous date (William Demarest) and he can do him out of a box of chocolate mints.
 Ah-ha.
 Hilarious.

 The film doesn’t work as a screwball because it’s constantly veering into melodrama and all the longing and desire and angst and abnegation takes all of the shine out of what is meant to be sparkly ‘zaniness’ and makes for a confusing inconsistency of tone.
 However, those moments of melodrama are some of the bits I liked best.

 The clip below wonderfully illustrates the film’s weaknesses and strengths.
 Reggie and Ted have just come back from this wonderful expensive date.
 The camera dissolves from the nightclub into the back of the cab, from a kind of theatre of dreams, to a context for other kinds of possibilities.
 Lombard plays Reggie as slightly phony and still trying to impress when she says ‘I’ve really had a lovely time’; then the scene shifts onto McMurray.
 What’s called for is an actor with the skill to convey the debonair nonchalance of the stylised artificial situation – a rich guy with no money out to have a good time but who just might have gotten involved asking a girl who’s not to be his wife out for another date after his wedding — and also the ability to simultaneously convey a sense of loss and regret, all whilst playing drunk.
 McMurray is simply not skilled enough.